 - Demolition workers: Tearing down older structures

-- Maintenance personnel: Repairing systems with asbestos components
+- Maintenance personnel: Repairing systems with fiber-containing components

 - Abatement workers: Despite protective measures, exposure can occur